NMAT 2020: New paper PatternAnisha Mukhija

 • Logical Reasoning

 The NMAT paper has 120 questions.
 All the questions are of MCQ (Multiple Choice Question) type.
 Each question has 5 options.
-The NMAT Exam Pattern is such that it has three sections which have been allotted a specific time limit.
+The NMAT Exam Pattern is such that it has three sections that have been allotted a specific time limit.
 The total time is 120 minutes, i.e., 2 hours.
 Each section has to be completed in the allotted time.
 The time remaining from one section is not transferable to other sections.
 The answers should be reviewed and updated before the time ends.
 The candidate is not allowed to switch between sections, but he/she can, however, decide the order of the sections before the commencement of the exam, unlike CAT.
 The candidate is not allowed to update the answers once he or she moves out of a particular section.
 The final cut-offs are decided by deciding the cut off of each section and not the whole paper.
 The allotment of time for each section is as follows:

 |SECTION||NO. OF QUESTIONS||TIME ALLOTTED|